Skip to content Skip to main navigation Report an accessibility issue

 ABET and SACS Accreditation

 Our BS, MS, and PhD programs in chemical engineering are designed to ensure that our graduates are prepared to succeed in the career of their choice whether it involves industrial practice, research, or continuing education toward an advanced professional degree.
-The chemical engineering undergraduate degree program is accredited by the Engineering Accreditation Commission of ABET.
+The undergraduate degree program in chemical engineering is accredited by the Engineering Accreditation Commission of ABET under the General Criteria and the Chemical Engineering Program Criteria.
 Graduate programs are accredited by SACS.

 Program Educational Objectives